NightMachinery/htmlmetadata/readme.md

 # About

 `htmlmetadata` is a CLI app that extracts metadata out of HTML.
-Extremely fast (written in `nim`), but might not handle edge cases.
+Extremely fast (written in `Nim`), but might not handle edge cases.

 I use this tool often, so you can be sure that it's maintained (i.e., working), even if it has not had recent activity.